 The Diabetes Prevention Program (DPP) is an evidence-based lifestyle change program.
-This 12-month program is focused on lifestyle changes and designed to prevent or delay the onset of type 2 diabetes among individuals diagnosed with prediabetes.
-Members who meet criteria may qualify for a second year.
+This 12-month program is focused on lifestyle changes.
+It is designed to prevent or delay the onset of Type 2 diabetes in persons diagnosed with prediabetes.

+Members who meet criteria might qualify for a second year.
 The program provides education and group support.
 Techniques include, but are not limited to: